yaal-coop/canaille/doc/databases.rst

 ppolicy
 ~~~~~~~

 If the `ppolicy <https://www.ietf.org/archive/id/draft-behera-ldap-password-policy-11.html>`_ overlay is configured and the ``pwdEndTime`` attribute is available (since OpenLDAP 2.6), then account locking support will be enabled in canaille.
-To allow users to manage account expiration, they need to have a *write* permission on the ``lock_date`` attribute.
+To allow users to manage account expiration, they need to have a *write* permission on the :attr:`~canaille.core.models.User.lock_date` attribute.

 Here is a configuration example compatible with canaille: